Mazi Pilip, Tom Suozzi make final pitches in House race for George Santos’ seat

 Experts said the race was coming down to the wire.

-The chairman of the state Democratic Party, Jay Jacobs, said Democrats had outvoted Republican and Conservative Party voters by about 12,000 in the early voting.
+The chair of the state Democratic party, Jay Jacobs, said Democrats had outvoted Republican and Conservative Party voters by about 12,000 in the early voting.
 “We feel good about it,” Jacobs said.

 Still, Democrats are seen as more likely than Republicans to vote early, and early voting data offers few clues about how independents and conservative Democrats might be receiving the candidates.